Koala Habitat Protection with Detection Dogs – AustraliaIn Australia, detection dogs are a koala’s best friend

 8. How can I help?

-- A gift of $50 could purchase a feeding station for kangaroos and wallabies, or a nest box for surviving wildlife such as gliders and possums
+- A gift of £40 could purchase a feeding station for kangaroos and wallabies, or a nest box for surviving wildlife like gliders and possums

-- A gift of $100 could purchase veterinary supplies including burn cream, fluids, and supplements
+- A gift of £75 could purchase veterinary supplies like burn cream, fluid, and supplements

-- A gift of $500 could cover the cost of deploying Bear, the koala sniffer dog, and his handler for a full day’s search efforts
+- A gift of £100 could go towards the cost of deploying Bear, the koala sniffer dog, and his handler for a day’s search efforts

 If you’re not in a position to donate, you can still help.
 We recommend that you share emails and social posts and encourage others to donate to organizations like IFAW who are on the ground.
 You can also help by keeping an eye out for calls for supplies, blankets, food, and other necessities.
 To note, we do not need additional mittens for now for the koalas.
 And in the weeks and months ahead, we encourage you to contact your local wildlife rescue group and sign up as a volunteer to help care for wildlife in your local area.